 - Evaporated Milk – Some people swap regular milk or half and half for evaporated milk.
 Personally, the flavor is too institutional for me.

 - Soak dried, shelf-stable beef (meat that doesn’t need to be refrigerated) in water for 10-20 minutes to remove some sodium.
-Otherwise, the cream chipped beef recipe will be too salty.
+Otherwise, the creamed chipped beef recipe will be too salty.

 - You can adjust the consistency of the chipped beef gravy by adding more milk.
 If you want it to be thinner, whisk in extra milk, about ¼ cup at a time, until you have the thickness you want.

-- You can cut the recipe in half or double it depending on how many people you’re feeding.
+- You can cut the recipe in half or double it depending on how many people you feed.